jamnjeri/new-year-jokes/README.md

     1. Main card page with message and joke generating button

 ### CONCLUSION
+* Learned that you can access your CSS values from your Javascript.
+* Finally understood an instance where a timeOut function is used.

 ### Languages used to create this project
 * HTML,